James Galloway Weir

 in the Siege of Paris, probably the same siege that made

-head for England from France in 1870, and another brother was killed
+head for England from France in 1870, and another relative was killed

 James Weir retired

-traded from the same Soho shop right up until the 1890's.
+Columbine traded from the same Soho shop right up until the 1890's

 literature from 1891 proudly states: